wireapp/wire-docs/src/how-to/support/on_site_visit.md

 2. Add at least two other team members (Client B, Client C).
    - Verify all clients successfully join the MLS group.
 3. Send a text message from Client A.
-   - Verify delivery to Client B and Client C.
+   - Verify message delivery to Client B and Client C.
 4. Send a reply from Client B and another from Client C.
    - Verify all messages appear correctly for all participants.
 5. Send a file attachment.
    - Verify all participants can retrieve it.
 6. Have Client C leave the conversation or be removed.
    - Verify that Client C can no longer receive messages.
+     - The easiest platform to do this in is webapp.
+Ensure you see no activity at the moment a message is sent in the conversation).
 7. Confirm (via the web inspector's Network tab) that message traffic is going through MLS endpoints rather than Proteus ones.

 > NOTE: Clients that have not yet uploaded their MLS key packages need to open the app once to register them.